 Here is a picture of Brittany doing a single-leg box squat while holding a dumbbell in the goblet position.

 HOW CAN I INTEGRATE THE BOX SQUAT INTO MY TRAINING?

-Check out The WCT Best Workout Template For Busy Professionals to find a simple way to add the box squat and other great exercises into your routine.
+Check out The WCT Best Workout Template For Busy Professionals to find a simple way to add this great exercise (and other amazing compound exercises) into your routine.